PulseWaves/Specification/specification.rst

   z_{anchor} = (Z_{anchor} \* z_{scale}) + z_{offset}

 Target X, Target Y, and Target Z:
   Specified the pulse by providing a target point theough which the pulse passes that is situated 1000 sampling units away from the anchor in the direction that the pulse was emitted (e.g. towards the ground in an airborne survey).
-Scaling and offseting the integers X, Y, and Z with scale and offset from the header gives the actual coordinates of the target point.
+Scaling and offseting the integers Target X, Target Y, and Target Z with the scale and offset from the header gives the actual coordinates of the target point:

   x_{target} = (X_{target} \* x_{scale}) + x_{offset}